Limit shape and height fluctuations of random perfect matchings on square-hexagon lattices: Introduction

 Among the problems concerning the asymptotic behavior of perfect matchings on larger and larger graphs, two of them are of special interest: the Law of Large Numbers and the Central Limit Theorem.
 More precisely, when the underlying finite graphs on which the dimer configurations are defined become larger and larger whose rescaled version approximate a certain domain in the plane, the rescaled height functions (which is a random function defined on faces of the graph associated to each random perfect matching) are expected to converge to a deterministic function (limit shape); and the non-rescaled height function is expected to have Gaussian fluctuation.
 The limit shape behavior was first observed from the arctic circle phenomenon for dimer models on large Aztec diamond (which is a finite subgraph of the square grid with certain boundary conditions); see~\cite{JPS98,Joh05}.
 In each component outside the inscribed the circle, with probability exponentially close to 1, all the present edges of the dimer configuration are along the same direction.
 This is called the frozen region.
 Inside the circle, the probability that an edge of any certain direction appears in the dimer configuration is non-degenerate and lies in the open interval $(0,1)$; this is called the liquid region.
 The limit shape of non-uniform dimer models on square grids, with more general boundary conditions, was studied in~\cite{ckp00}, and the technique may be generalized to obtain a variational principle, limit shape, and equation of frozen boundary for dimer models on general periodic bipartite graphs; see~\cite{KO07}.
 The Aztec diamond with $2\times 2$ period was studied in~\cite{CJ14}, with $2\times n$ period was studied in~\cite{PS14}.

 A square-hexagon lattice may be constructed row by row from either a row of a square grid or a row of a hexagonal lattice.
 In this paper, we assign positive weights to edges of the square-hexagon lattice in such a way that the edge weights change row by row with a fixed finite period.
 We then consider a special finite subgraph of the square-hexagon lattice, called a contracting square-hexagon lattice.
-With the help of the branching formula for the Schur function, we then show that the probability measure for dimer configurations on the contracting square hexagon lattice partition function of dimer configurations on a finite subgraph of the square-hexagon lattice, with certain boundary conditions, can be computed by a Schur function depending on edge weights.
+With the help of the branching formula for the Schur function, we then show that the partition function of dimer configurations on a contracting square hexagon lattice, can be computed by a Schur function depending on edge weights.

-Note that Markov chains for sampling those random dimer configurations on finite square-hexagon lattices with certain boundary conditions (i.e. random tilings of tower graphs) were studied in~\cite{bf15}.
+Note that Markov chains for sampling those random dimer configurations on finite square-hexagon lattices with certain boundary conditions (i.e.\ random tilings of tower graphs) were studied in~\cite{bf15}.